johanneskastl/teleport_with_vagrant_libvirt/README.md

 This Vagrant setup creates a teleport-server VM and two VMs as "nodes".

-Default OS is openSUSE Leap 15.6, but that can be changed in the Vagrantfile.
+Default OS is openSUSE Tumbleweed, but that can be changed in the Vagrantfile.
-Please beware, this might break the ansible provisioning which was only tested with openSUSE Leap 15.6.
+Please beware, this might break the ansible provisioning which was only tested with openSUSE Tumbleweed.

 ## Vagrant